GLP-1 Overview

 MedlinePlus and the labels are the right place to get more serious warning language.
 Ongoing severe stomach pain, repeated vomiting, inability to keep fluids down, symptoms of dehydration, or sudden vision changes are not the same as mild, early nausea.

-Before asking for a review, write down the medication, when you started, how the dose changed, when the symptoms began, whether you saw a doctor, and whether you stopped the medication.
-That makes both the medical and claim-review conversation much sharper.
+Before trying to summarize the event for anyone else, write down the medication, when you started, how the dose changed, when the symptoms began, whether you saw a doctor, and whether you stopped the medication.

 If the problem is mainly GI, go deeper on the gastroparesis page.
 If it is mainly vision, use the retinopathy page.
-If you want to understand the screening flow, the process page explains what information is usually requested first.
+The process page explains what information is most useful in an initial inquiry.

 When To Seek Medical Care